 In relation to the present proposal, the Natura 2000 Dialogue Forum has been consulted in a parallel session with concerned Member States, as well as the Advisory Council for the Baltic Sea, respectively.
 Besides the pre-consultation meeting held on 9 May 2016, the Danish AgriFish Agency presented the proposed fisheries management measures to the Natura 2000 Dialogue Forum on 23 May 2016, where also a summary of the pre-consultation meeting with Member States was given.
-The outcome of this consultation is given in section 3.2.3.

-[The Natura 2000 Dialogue Forum was briefed on state of play regarding the Danish proposals on XX October 2016 in relation to finalization of the two proposals with concerned Member States as well as the drafting of the joint recommendation].
+[The Natura 2000 Dialogue Forum was briefed on state of play regarding the Danish proposals on XX August 2016 in relation to finalization of the two proposals with concerned Member States as well as the drafting of the joint recommendation, and again on XX October 2016].